scikit-image/scikit-image/INSTALL.rst

 3. Linux operating system installation
 --------------------------------------
-We do not recommend using the opearting system's environment of python for a few
+We do not recommend using the operating system's environment of python for a few
 reasons:

   1. It is easy to type ``sudo pip [...]`` and cause major problems in the